learning2hash/learning2hash.github.io/_publications/bostanci2015is.markdown

 ---
     layout: publication
-title: Is Hamming distance the only way for matching binary image feature descriptors
+    title: "Is Hamming distance the only way for matching binary image feature descriptors"
     authors: Bostanci Erkan
     conference: Electronics Letters
     year: 2015
     bibkey: bostanci2015is
     additional_links:
        - {name: "DOI", url: "10.1049/el.2014.0773"}
    - {name: "License", url: "http://arxiv.org/licenses/nonexclusive-distrib/1.0/"}
    - {name: "Paper", url: "https://arxiv.org/abs/1512.02355"}
     tags: ['Graph', 'Electronics Letters']
     ---
     Brute force matching of binary image feature descriptors is conventionally performed using the Hamming distance.
 This paper assesses the use of alternative metrics in order to see whether they can produce feature correspondences that yield more accurate homography matrices.
 Two statistical tests, namely ANOVA (Analysis of Variance) and McNemar's test were employed for evaluation.
 Results show that Jackard-Needham and Dice metrics can display better performance for some descriptors.
 Yet, these performance differences were not found to be statistically significant.